troglobit/finit/README.md

 Rebooting and Halting
 ---------------------

-Finit handles SIGUSR1 and SIGUSR2 for reboot and halt, and listens to `/dev/initctl` so standard Linux reboot and halt commands should also work.
+Finit handles `SIGUSR1` and `SIGUSR2` for reboot and halt, and listens to `/dev/initctl` so system reboot and halt commands should also work.
+This latter functionality is implemented in the optional `initctl.so` plugin.

 Building